BACKGROUND: The Prawer Plan

-The Begin-Prawer plan, first approved by the Knesset in September 2011, is a five year economic plan that could potentially cause the demolition of 35 “unrecognized” Bedouin villages in the Negev and the forced expulsion to urban areas of 40,000 Israeli Bedouin.
+The Begin-Prawer plan, first approved by the Knesset in September 2011, was a five year economic plan that could potentially have caused the demolition of 35 “unrecognized” Bedouin villages in the Negev and the forced expulsion to urban areas of 40,000 Israeli Bedouin.
 These villages either existed before Israel was founded or were created in locations to which the Israeli army moved Bedouins to in the early years of the state.
 Early Zionist documents even prove that 2.6 million dunam of land was recognized as belonging to the Bedouin prior to the establishment of the state.
 As “unrecognized villages,” they receive no services, their homes are automatically considered “illegal” and are subject to demolition, and their crops are sprayed and killed.

 Certainly, the Bedouin already suffer from a milieu of social problems, but this “solution” will only exacerbate their problems.
 To really help this population, the state needs to recognize their villages.

 Meanwhile, while the state planed to uproot the Bedouins and crowd them into urban areas, it continued to approve the creation or expansion of Jewish settlements and farms.
 These populations are often smaller and more far-flung than the Bedouin villages, yet they receive services from the state and enjoy full recognition.
 Why not the Bedouin as well?
 They are also citizens.

 Additionally, the government did not consult the Bedouin on this plan in a genuine way.
 Any plan involving an entire population needs to be approved by the people themselves, no matter how much it may or may not benefit them.